 Areas of past work include literature, child welfare, youth, education, immigration, and health.
 Additional areas of work are welcome.

-My book, Traveling Between the Lines: Europe in 1938, was published by Epigraph Books in September 2010.
+Traveling Between the Lines: Europe in 1938, was published by Epigraph Books in September 2010.